-Beginning Year 1, we have college campus tours each year for students.
+In Year 2, we will have college campus tours each year for students.
 College begins in Kindergarten, and we invite and encourage families to participate in these college tours.
-Parent involvement in campus visits helps students and families better plan the path to college, and families have an opportunity to see the possible for their scholars.
+Parent involvement in campus visits helps students and families better plan the path to college, and families have an opportunity to see the possibility for their scholars.
 Specifics about our college campus visits will be sent to families at least one month in advance.